hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/getting-started-cmd-line.md

 **Ensure that you have followed the steps in our [Quickstart](./quickstart.md) before continuing!**

-Let's go ahead and make a change to start to show how easy it is to develop with Fabric Composer.
+Let's go ahead and make a change to start to show how easy it is to develop with {{site.data.conrefs.composer_full}}.

 ### Clone the Repository and Install Dependencies
 First clone the repository that contains the Business Network Definition (note this is not the same as the sample-applications repository).